This article is part 2 of a 3-part series exploring the fundamental role that diet and nutrition play in our ability to create optimal oral health.

 In this article, we will discuss which foods support greater oral health (and how they offer that support).

-If you haven’t read the first article on dentinal fluid flow, we strongly encourage you to read part 1 of the series before jumping into today’s article.
-You see, the information from the first article really sets the stage to best understand today’s discussion.
+If you haven’t checked out part 1 of this series on dentinal fluid flow, we strongly encourage you to circle back and read it before jumping into today’s article.
+The information from that first article really sets the stage for today’s discussion.

 Riding on the shoulders of giants…

-Any discussion on the impact of nutrition on oral health must include the landmark work of Dr. Weston A. Price.
+Any discussion about nutrition’s impact on oral health must include the landmark work of Dr. Weston A. Price.

 It’s all about bio-available minerals and fat-soluble vitamins…

-Given this information, it does make sense that we dearly require more minerals in our diets and WAY more healthy fats than most people in our culture consume regularly.
+Given this information, it does make sense that our modern diets need to be updated to include more minerals and WAY more healthy fats than most people in our culture regularly consume.

-We are very grateful for the rise of the ‘real food’ movement, the concept of nutrient dense cooking, and the awesome work that so many great researchers, authors, and bloggers are doing to help spread the word about the benefits of eating real foods such as our ancestors did.
+We are very grateful for the rise of the ‘real food’ movement, the concept of nutrient-dense cooking, and the awesome work that so many great researchers, authors, and bloggers are doing to help spread the word about the benefits of eating the types of nourishing foods that our ancestors did.